amrlotfy77/awesome-django/readme.md

 * [django-recaptcha](https://github.com/praekelt/django-recaptcha/) - Django reCAPTCHA form field/widget integration app.
 * [django-smuggler](https://github.com/semente/django-smuggler/) - Django Smuggler is a pluggable application for Django Web Framework that helps you to import/export fixtures via the automatically-generated administration interface.
 * [django-solo](https://github.com/lazybird/django-solo/) - Helps working with singletons - things like global settings that you want to edit from the admin site.
-* [django-sql-explorer](https://github.com/groveco/django-sql-explorer/) - Easily share data via SQL queries, right from Django
+* [django-sql-explorer](https://github.com/groveco/django-sql-explorer/) - Easily share data via SQL queries, right from Django.
 * [django-stored-messages](https://github.com/evonove/django-stored-messages/) - Store Django messages on your project's backend.
 * [django-ratelimit](https://github.com/jsocol/django-ratelimit/) - provides a decorator to rate-limit views.
 Limiting can be based on IP address or a field in the request--either a GET or POST variable.
 * [django-uuslug](https://github.com/un33k/django-uuslug/) - a slugify application that guarantees Uniqueness and handles Unicode.
 * [django-watchman](https://github.com/mwarkentin/django-watchman/) - django-watchman exposes a status endpoint for your backing services like databases, caches, etc.
 * [django-websocket-redis](https://github.com/jrief/django-websocket-redis) - Websockets for Django applications using Redis as message queue.
-* [metamon](http://tryolabs.github.io/metamon/) - Collection of Ansible playbooks to quickly start your Django Application
+* [metamon](http://tryolabs.github.io/metamon/) - Collection of Ansible playbooks to quickly start your Django Application.
 * [micawber](https://github.com/coleifer/micawber/) - A small library for extracting rich content from urls.
 * [towel](https://github.com/matthiask/towel/) - a collection of tools which make your life easier if you are building a web application using Django.
 * [django-admin-env-notice](https://github.com/dizballanze/django-admin-env-notice) - Visually distinguish environments in Django Admin.